Wickham's HTML & CSS tutorial

 HTML and XHTML in the future

-There are some useful comments in X/HTML5 Versus XHTML2 under "background".
+There are some useful comments in X/HTML 5 Versus XHTML 2 under "background".

 HTML 4.01 will be supeseded by HTML5 and must be used with <meta charset="utf-8"> although the charset can be varied.
-It won't need to include content="text/html; inside the meta tag if the new doctype is used. w3.org states that This is the format recommended for most authors.
+It won't need to include content="text/html; inside the meta tag if the new HTML5 doctype is used. w3.org states that This is the format recommended for most authors.
 The doctype will be <!DOCTYPE html>.
 See w3.org HTML5.

-XHTML 1.0 will be superseded by XHTML2 and this must be used with <meta http-equiv="content-type" content="application/xhtml+xml; charset=utf-8"/> which is for pure XML languages like SVG and MathML and not recommended for normal websites.
-IE6 will never process XHTML2 with the correct content type and XHTML2 will be so strict that any minor error like a missing period or comma will result in the page not rendering at all, possibly just an error statement like incorrect PHP shows.
-Pure XHTML can be written now with XHTML 1.1.
-A doctype is optional but an XML declaration <?xml version="1.0" encoding="UTF-8"?> above the html tag is essential.
-See w3.org XHTML2.
+XHTML 1.0 was going to be superseded by XHTML 2 but XHTML 2.0 has been terminated and XHTML5 must be used with <meta http-equiv="content-type" content="application/xhtml+xml" /> for pure XML languages like SVG and Math ML and is not recommended for normal websites.
+IE6 will never process pure XHTML with the correct content type and pure XHTML will be so strict that any minor error like a missing period or comma will result in the page not rendering at all, possibly just an error statement like incorrect PHP shows.
+Pure XHTML can be written now with XHTML5 and an XML declaration <?xml version="1.0" encoding="UTF-8"?> above the html tag is essential.
+See w3.org XHTML 2.

-If the markup is written to XHTML standards and doctype is excluded and the <?xml version="1.0" encoding="UTF-8"?> declaration above the html tag is included and <meta http-equiv="content-type" content="application/xhtml+xml; charset=utf-8"/> is included, full XHTML standards will apply.
+If the markup is written to pure XHTML standards with the <?xml version="1.0" encoding="UTF-8"?> declaration and <meta http-equiv="content-type" content="application/xhtml+xml" /> is included, full XHTML standards will apply.

 You may see references on this site to HTML and XHTML and to a large extent the terms are interchangeable.